Should I become a travel CRNA? Pay, contracts, and what most CRNAs don't tell you

 Supplementing part-time permanent work.
 Some CRNAs work a 0.5 or 0.6 FTE at a hospital with a pension and benefits, then pick up locum shifts periodically.
 This model captures some financial advantages of independent contracting while maintaining the stability and benefit value of permanent employment.

 Geographic flexibility.
-If you genuinely want to live in different places, travel CRNA work makes that possible in a way permanent positions don’t.
+If living in different places matters to you, travel CRNA work makes that possible in a way permanent positions don’t.
 Some CRNAs use travel contracts to spend time in regions they’re considering for permanent relocation before committing.

 When a permanent offer wins